CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: distance(other, config)

       Required interface method.
 Returns the :term:`genomic distance` between this genome and the other.
-This distance value is used to compute genome compatibility for :py:mod:`speciation <species>`.
+This :index:`distance <single: genomic distance>` value is used to compute genome compatibility for :py:mod:`speciation <species>`.
 Uses the :py:meth:`DefaultNodeGene.distance` and :py:meth:`DefaultConnectionGene.distance` methods for
       :term:`homologous` pairs, and the configured :ref:`compatibility_disjoint_coefficient <compatibility-disjoint-coefficient-label>` for disjoint/excess genes.

       :param object other: The other DefaultGenome instance (genome) to be compared to.